Heathcorp/Mastermind/docs/inlinebrainfuck.md

 }
 ```

 It is the programmer's responsibility to clear used cells and return back to the cell in which they started the in-line Brainfuck context.
-If the programmer does not do this, any mastermind code after the in-line Brainfuck command will likely break.
+If the programmer does not do this, any following Mastermind code may break.

 #### Memory location specifiers

-For hand-tuning optimisations and in-line Brainfuck that reads from Mastermind variables, you can specify the location on the Brainfuck tape:
+The exact location to start an in-line Brainfuck context can be specified:

 ```
 cell var @3 = 4;